A few weeks ago I joined a new collective called Creative Muslim Women.

 I will do a wrap up for the 2015 30 Day Ramadan Crafty Challenge next week.
 But now, we plan on unplugging, after a full month of social media (see links above) for the weekend.
 We hope to visit friends, hike in nature, share desserts, volunteer and just hanging out playing some of the games we made up over the month.

 For today, here is a little tutorial that the girls don’t know I made as an extra Eid gift for them.
-These little treasures will be hidden somewhere on our hike this weekend and the girls will spend some time on a scavenger hunt finding them.
+These little treasures will be hidden somewhere on our hike this weekend and the girls will spend some time on a treasure hunt finding them.